About the Project

 This project is an interdisciplinary collaboration at the University of Southampton.
 You will work in a vibrant, multidisciplinary team based in the Faculties of Medicine and Engineering at the University of Southampton.

-You will have a PhD, ideally with a background in bioengineering, but we encourage applications from talented individuals with backgrounds in biology, physics and chemistry.
+You will have a background in bioengineering, but we encourage applications from talented individuals with backgrounds in biology, physics and chemistry.
 You should be a highly motivated candidate, with a keen general interest in the field of biomedical engineering.

 A very good undergraduate degree (at least a UK 2:1 honours degree, or its international equivalent).